 Thankfully, with the advent of remote working and a growing appreciation of a flexible workforce.
 Progressive companies are helping to lead the charge.
 But there’s more that can be done to ensuring returner parents are adequately supported.

-For inspiration, here’s a few of the ways in which employers can support returner parents, and where it’s important to make your voice heard:
+For inspiration, here’s a few of the ways in which employers can support returner parents.

 But first, before women return back to work, there’s the important issue of maternity leave.
-In the US, where statutory leave falls grossly under the global average (12 weeks in US, compared to one year in UK).
+In the US, statutory leave falls grossly under the global average.
+US mothers have only 12 weeks leave, compared to one year in UK.
 Unlike many other countries, it is also unpaid.
 Businesses should think about what more they can do to aid working parents.

-This is an issue that resonates with many working moms, including senior Facebook executive, Sheryl Sandberg, who said: “The United States is the only developed economy in the world that does not provide paid maternity leave.
+This is an issue that resonates with many working moms, including senior Facebook executive, Sheryl Sandberg.
+She said: “The United States is the only developed economy in the world that does not provide paid maternity leave.
 Almost a third of working mothers don’t have access to any kind of paid leave to care for themselves or their families if someone gets sick.”

 If there are company forums, board meetings or feedback sessions, why not raise the issue?
 If there’s enough support for work returners, maybe even start your own internal network of moms.
 They can present constructive feedback on working practices to decision makers?
 There are often leader boards and awards of ‘best places to work’.
 These are always worth bringing to the attention of your company if there’s a need for change.